raphaelpra/exos/ds-tps/pentominos/README-pentominos-nb.md

 ### how to solve such a problem

 the trick is to transform the puzzle problem into an exact cover problem
-there are many resources on the Internet that explain how to do that - and feel free to use them
+there are many resources on the Internet that explain how to do that - and feel free to use them too
-on our end, let's consider a smaller problem as depicted below
+on our end, let's consider a smaller problem as depicted ; note that the white squares are of course not part of the problem

 #### our small example